MercersKitchen/Sandboxes-Music-Player-P1-20240206.github.io/README.md

   - Minimum Minutes before touching music player after pressing play ( PAUSE turns to STOP)
   - Minimum % of song left is paused before the end of the song ( PAUSE turns to STOP )
 - [ ] Looping TBA
+- [ ] Draw: reset loop to 0
+- [ ] KeyPressed: start infinite or single loop

 - [ ] TBA